 The galaxy is included in the mock catalog if its \hi\ flux density is above the 100\% detection limit corresponding to its flux density and line width.
-A total of $5553$ galaxies are selected into the mock catalog.
+A total of $5231$ galaxies are selected into the mock catalog.

 For xGASS, we take all the 983 galaxies including 595 \hi-detected galaxies with $\mhi/\mstar$ above a detection limit of 4\%, and 388 non-detections below the limit.
 The detection threshold of the \hi-to-stellar mass ratio is chosen to be slightly higher than the usually quoted limit of $\sim1.5\%$ to ensure that the subsample of detections is truly complete down to the limit.
 We form a set of 25 mock catalogs, each constructed by randomly selecting 983 galaxies from {\tt SampleS} in the same stellar mass and redshift ranges either as the GASS survey ($10.2<\log \mstar/\msun<11.5$ and $0.025 < z < 0.05$) or as the extended xGASS survey ($9.0<\log \mstar/\msun<10.2$ and $0.01 < z < 0.02$).
 In addition, we require each of the mock catalogs to follow the same stellar mass distribution as the xGASS sample.
 The mock galaxies with $\mhi/\mstar>4\%$ are taken as detections and others are non-detections.
 On average, the mock catalogs contain 588 detections, very close to the real sample (595).